Reconciliation Package Pours Billions Into AI, Cyber Programs

-President Donald Trump signed a massive reconciliation package into law on Friday that features several cyber and AI-related provisions, including those aimed at bolstering the Pentagon’s tech capabilities, building up rural healthcare systems, and adding more tools for monitoring the country’s borders.?
+President Donald Trump signed a massive reconciliation package into law on Friday that features several cyber and AI-related provisions, including those aimed at bolstering the Pentagon’s tech capabilities, building up rural healthcare systems, and adding more tools for monitoring the country’s borders.

 Dubbed the “Big Beautiful Bill,” the package includes $250 million to expand the Cyber Command’s artificial intelligence efforts.